Redmi Note 7: Design

-The Redmi Note 7 (and Note 7 Pro) features a shiny glass back with a gradient that Xiaomi calls "Aura Design".
-Both the front and back of the device have 2.5D curved Gorilla Glass 5 glass.
-The phone also has a P2i nano-coating that makes it splash resistant, nevertheless the phone hasn't received an official IP Code.
+The Redmi Note 7 and Note 7 Pro have a shiny glass back with a gradient that Xiaomi calls "Aura Design".
+Both the front and back of the device have 2.5D curved Gorilla Glass 5.
+The phone also has a P2i nano-coating that makes it splash resistant, but does not have an IP Code.
 In other markets such as India, available color variants include Nebula Red, Space Black, and Neptune Blue.

-The Redmi Note 7 (and Note 7 Pro) also features a dot notch in the display to accommodate the front-facing camera.
+The Redmi Note 7 and Note 7 Pro have a dot notch in the display to accommodate the front-facing camera.

 Software

-The Redmi Note 7 and Pro run on Xiaomi's MIUI version 10, based on Android Pie (9), with minor version updates from time to time.
-Xiaomi has confirmed that these phones will be upgraded to Android 10; unofficial information suggests that this will be done in the third quarter of 2020.
-Updates to MIUI 11 (based on Android 9) for the Redmi Note 7 and the Redmi Note 7 Pro were available for download in late 2019, though not yet distributed over the air (OTA) for some ROM versions.
-From 19 November 2020, MIUI 12 based on Android 10 was being rolled out to Redmi Note 7/7s, with distribution to other phones after beta testing.
+The Redmi Note 7 and Pro originally ran on Xiaomi's MIUI version 10, based on Android Pie (9), with minor version updates from time to time, and were ultimately updated to Android 10 and MIUI 12.5.

 Hardware

 The Redmi Note 7 (lavender) and Note 7 Pro (violet), both have a 6.3-inch full HD+ (2340×1080 pixels) display with a 19.5:9 aspect ratio.
-The Redmi Note 7 is powered by a 14 nm octa-core Snapdragon 660 SoC while the Note 7 Pro houses a Snapdragon 675 SoC, making it the first Xiaomi device to use the chip.
+The Redmi Note 7 is powered by a 14 nm octa-core Snapdragon 660 SoC while the Note 7 Pro is the first Xiaomi device to use the Snapdragon 675 SoC.
 The RN7 has an Adreno 512 GPU (612 for the Pro variant) and a 4000 mAh battery and supports Quick Charge 4.
 Various versions are fitted with 3, 4, or 6 GB of RAM, with 32, 64, or 128 GB of storage; a micro SD card of up to 256 GB is supported via a hybrid SIM card slot.
 The Pro version's camera has a Sony IMX586 sensor with f/1.8 aperture, slightly better than the RN7's similarly specified Samsung ISOCELL GM1 sensor; both have a secondary 5-megapixel depth sensor.
 The front camera has a resolution of 13 megapixels.
 The rear camera can record 4K video at 30 fps.

 The RN7 Pro has a studio lighting mode live option, showing what the studio lighting effect will look like.

 The phone has AI scene detection capable of recognizing up to 12 scenes, AI Portrait 2.0 and a Night Mode.

 Connectivity

-The Redmi Note 7 (and Note 7 Pro) supports Wi-Fi 802.11 a/b/g/n/ac, satellite navigation, Bluetooth v5.0, USB OTG, USB Type-C, 3G and 4G networks (with support for Band 40 used by some LTE networks in India), and VoLTE.
+The Redmi Note 7 (and Note 7 Pro) supports Wi-Fi 802.11 a/b/g/n/ac, satellite navigation, Bluetooth v5.0, USB OTG, USB Type-C, 3G and 4G networks (with support for Band 40 used by some LTE networks in India), VoLTE and VoWiFi.